AI-enhanced Collective Intelligence: Introduction

-This review focuses on the integration of AI to bolster the collective intelligence of human groups, addressing a notable theoretical gap in understanding performance enhancements, particularly in hybrid human-AI configurations.
+This review focuses on integrating AI to bolster the collective intelligence of human groups, addressing a notable theoretical gap in understanding performance enhancements, particularly in hybrid human-AI configurations.
 With AI integration becoming pervasive across various sectors, exploring how this collaboration can unlock optimal capabilities is imperative.
-This exploration is essential not only for boosting productivity and fostering innovation but also for ensuring that AI complements and enhances human skills rather than replacing them outright.
+This exploration is essential for boosting productivity, fostering innovation, and ensuring that AI complements and enhances human skills rather than replacing them outright.
 The industry's pivotal role in driving current AI-CI research underscores the absence of a comprehensive theoretical framework~\cite{berditchevskaia2022descriptive}.

-In subsequent sections, we introduce a dedicated framework to deepen the comprehension of AI-enhanced collective intelligence systems.
-We then delve into analyzing applications and discussing the implications of such fusion.
-Finally, we conclude by addressing existing challenges in designing AI-CI systems and speculate on the future trajectory of the field.
+In subsequent sections, we introduce a framework to deepen our comprehension of AI-enhanced collective intelligence systems.
+We then elaborate on the applications and discuss the implications of such fusion.
+Finally, we conclude by addressing existing challenges in designing AI-CI systems and speculate on the field's future trajectory.